 The Senior Manager of Foundation and Corporate Relations (“Senior Manager”) is an important member of the Institutional Advancement team that is responsible for securing funding and partners for NYSCI’s educational and community programs, exhibit development, museum operations, and research on STEM learning.
 The Senior Manager will support our fundraising efforts with foundations and corporations to advance NYSCI’s portfolio of private funders and donors.

 NYSCI is seeking an experienced, self-directed fundraising professional to conduct prospect research, write programmatic concepts, develop proposals and progress reports for major donors, foundations, corporations, and donor prospects.
-The Senior Manager will report to Director of Campaign Strategy, and work closely with the Chief Development Officer and President/CEO, and in concert with program directors and other Institutional Advancement management to raise funds that support the work, mission and institutional goals of NYSCI.
+The Senior Manager will report to Director of Institutional Advancement, and work closely with the Chief Advancement Officer and President/CEO and in concert with program directors and other Institutional Advancement management to raise funds that support the work, mission, and institutional goals of NYSCI.

 The ideal candidate will have highly developed writing skills and experience crafting persuasive proposals/reports that convey strategic concepts and make compelling arguments, as well as experience in foundation and corporate relations.

-- Write compelling, original grant proposals that increase donor awareness of NYSCI’s mission and programs and encourages their engagement and financial support.
+– Write compelling, original grant proposals that increase donor awareness of NYSCI’s mission & programs and encourages their engagement and financial support.

-- Support the department’s Chief Development Officer, Director of Campaign Strategy, and NYSCI leadership (Board, President and CEO and other cabinet members) to help advance the institution’s mission and vision.
+– Support the CAO, Director of Institutional Advancement, and NYSCI leadership (Board, President and CEO and other cabinet members) to help advance the institution’s mission and vision.

 – Work collaboratively with other departments to help shape programmatic goals, activities and budgets to ensure alignment with NYSCI’s mission and to facilitate positive long-term relationships with donors.